nehapatlolla/Git-fundamentals/git.md

 In the image upto build it is CI and the rest is the CD

+Why uglify?

+If the files are smaller, it will be easy to dowload, so uglification is done,

+It removes the comments and the code which is not used.

-these pipelines are build with the jenkins
+These pipelines are build with the jenkins.